 According to an article in the Harvard Business Review, “AR enables a new information-delivery paradigm, which we believe will have a profound impact on how data is structured, managed, and delivered on the internet.
 Though the web transformed how information is collected, transmitted, and accessed, it’s model for data storage and delivery—pages on flat screens—has major limits: It requires people to mentally translate 2-D information for use in a 3-D world.
 That isn’t always easy, as anyone who has used a manual to fix an office copier knows.
 By superimposing digital information directly on real objects or environments, AR allows people to process the physical and digital simultaneously, eliminating the need to mentally bridge the two.
 That improves our ability to rapidly and accurately absorb information, make decisions, and execute required tasks quickly and efficiently.”

-Put simply, AR will allow the enormous power of the data collected and maintained in field service management systems to be repurposed and available to repair technicians, enabling them to see exactly how a complex asset should be operating and how to repair it when it malfunctions.
+Put simply, augmented reality (AR) will allow the enormous power of the data collected and maintained in field service management systems to be repurposed and available to repair technicians, enabling them to see exactly how a complex asset should be operating and how to repair it when it malfunctions.

-So how will AR and VR affect our future?
+So how will AR and VR services affect our future?

 Service Operations Will Improve